copa-uniandes/pIRPgym/README.md

 # Stochastic-Dynamic Inventory-Routing-Problem with Perishable Products
-A compilation of OR tools for the Stochastic-Dynamic Inventory-Routing-Problem with Perishable Products.
+A compilation of OR tools for the Stochastic-Dynamic Inventory-Routing-Problem with Perishable Products (SD-IB-IRP-PP).

-## Powelleskian model
+## Powell model

 ### State ($S_t$)
 -   **Physical State** ($R_t$):

         state:  Current available inventory: (dict)  Inventory of product k \in K of age o \in O_k.
         Since the state is the inventory before the decision is taken, there is no age 0 inventory.

         When backlogs are activated, will appear under age 'B'